Computation of lattice isomorphisms and the integral matrix similarity problem

 Let

 be the Wedderburn decomposition.
 Each simple component $A_{i}$ is isomorphic to a matrix ring $\Mat_{n_i}(D_i)$ where $D_i$ is a skew field extension of $K$.
 Let $K_{i}$ denote the centre of $D_{i}$.
-In order to make progress on the above problems, we shall have to impose the following hypothesis.
+In order to make progress on the above problems, we impose the following hypothesis.

-\begin{itemize} \item[(H)] The algebra $A$ is a finite-dimensional $K$-algebra such that each component $A_{i}$ of the Wedderburn decomposition $A/{\jac(A)} \simeq \bigoplus_{i=1}^{r} A_{i}$ is a matrix ring over a field. \end{itemize} In the above notation, this is equivalent to the assertion that $D_{i}=K_{i}$ for each $i$.
+\begin{itemize} \item[(H)] Each component $A_{i}$ of the Wedderburn decomposition $A/{\jac(A)} \simeq \bigoplus_{i=1}^{r} A_{i}$ is isomorphic to a matrix ring over a field. \end{itemize} In the above notation, this is equivalent to the assertion that $D_{i}=K_{i}$ for each $i$.

-Under hypothesis (H), we give algorithms that solve both $\pisomorphic$ and $\ppip$ and thereby show that they are polynomial-time reducible to standard problems in computational algebra and algorithmic algebraic number theory, including the principal ideal problem in each of the rings of integers $\mathcal{O}_{K_{i}}$ and the computation of the unit group of each $\mathcal{O}_{K_{i}}$.
-This is the first time that a complexity analysis of these problems has been given.
-For precise statements, we refer the reader to Algorithm \ref{alg:main} and Theorem \ref{thm:main}.
+Under hypothesis (H), we give algorithms that solve both $\pisomorphic$ and $\ppip$.
+Moreover, we give the first complexity analysis of these problems and thus prove the following result.
+For precise definitions and statements, we refer the reader to \S \ref{sec:prelim-complexity} and \S \ref{sec:pip}.